Employment Contract Solicitors

 Unless otherwise stated in special provisions in an employment contract, you have no right to reclaim overtaken holiday pay, training fees or other expenses that have been paid for or on behalf of the employee were they to leave part way through the holiday year or before the benefit of the training had been obtained by the business.

 A little time and investment at the outset of the employment relationship can result in substantial savings for the business later down the line.
-Get in touch with our employment law team for help with contracts of employment.
+Get in touch for help with contracts of employment.

 How long will it take to draft an employment contract?